Ideas-Laboratory/vectorized_stress_majorization/README.md

 Configurations are tested on Ubuntu 16.04 with Clang and Visual Studio 2015 on Windows.

 ## Dependencies
-Our system runs on CUDA 8.0, viennaCL, Eigen, and GLUT in Visual Studio 2015.
+Our system runs on CUDA 8.0, ViennaCL, Eigen, and GLUT in Visual Studio 2015.

 ## Reference
 Our code is provided for research purpose only.